papivot/Tanzu-Jumpbox-using-VMOperator/README.md

-# IaaS control plane Jumpbox using VMOperator
+# Supervisor Jumpbox using VMOperator

 You can leverage this repository to deploy a Jumpbox using VMOperator on your Supervisor Cluster (vSphere with Tanzu).
 This simple implementation securely exposes the Linux login shell over a web browser and can also be accessed by SSH.